LachezarTsK/Analyzing-Social-Network-Data/README.md

-Capstone: Analyzing (Social) Network Data by University of California, San Diego.
+Capstone: Analyzing (Social) Network Data by University of California, San Diego
-Week One Assignment.
+- Week One Assignment

 Converts social network data into a directed graph.
 Extracts the following subgraphs from the whole graph: